2019 Mardi Gras Facts – Booze, Floats, Money & More

 For many people, Mardi Gras is all about the three B’s: beads, booze and the Big Easy.
 But this multi-week carnival, which runs from Epiphany through Fat Tuesday every year, isn’t confined to New Orleans or the tawdry pursuits of partygoers.

 Mardi Gras actually has a Christian foundation, dating back to 17th century Europe, as a time for festivities before the fasting and sacrifice of Lent.
 It was first celebrated in the United States in what is now Mobile, Ala.
-And it has become an economic force, generating nearly $1.09 billion or the New Orleans and Mobile areas each year.
+And it has become an economic force, generating more than $1 billion for the New Orleans and Mobile areas each year.

 For a closer look at all Mardi Gras has to offer and how it can get even better in the future, we posed the following questions to a panel of leading experts in the fields of personal finance, government and environmental studies.
 You can check out their bios and responses below.